Padel 101: A Beginner’s Guide to the Glass and Grids

 If the ball hits the metallic fence after bouncing, it often takes a highly unpredictable bounce.
 This is a tactical area to target when hitting toward your opponents!

 Ready to try it out?
-Open the Smash app, use our sport filter to search for "Padel" courts near you, and secure a slot for your first game!
+Open the Smash app or use our club finder to search for padel courts near you and secure a slot for your first game!